wso2-attic/identity-test-integration/scenario27/README.md

 1. Domain must be same as the corresponding credentials store
 2. Domain name must be qualified with a post prefix called   “-ATTRIBUTE-STORE”

-The following diagram will explain the solution in detail.
+The following diagram will explain the scenario in detail.

 ![alt text](src/test/resources/Solution27.png "Description goes here")